Chiefs Bring In Ex-Cardinals, Colts Wide Receiver For Tryout

 On Saturday, the Chiefs worked out former Arizona Cardinals WR Chad Williams, per the NFL’s transaction report.
 The 25-year-old free agent originally entered the league as a third-round pick (No. 98 overall) out of Grambling State in 2017.
-After two seasons in the desert, Williams was waived prior to the 2019 regular season under the new leadership of head coach Kliff Kingsbury.
+After two seasons in the desert, Williams was waived prior to the 2019 regular season as Arizona transitioned to new leadership under head coach Kliff Kingsbury.

 Follow the Heavy on Chiefs Facebook page for the latest breaking news, rumors and content!